Leccinum aurantiacum: Distribution and habitat

 L. aurantiacum can be found fruiting during summer and autumn in forests throughout Europe and North America.
 The association between fungus and host tree is mycorrhizal.
 In Europe, it has traditionally been associated with poplar trees.
 L. aurantiacum is found among oak and various other deciduous trees, including beech, birch, chestnut, willow, and trees of the genus Tilia.
 L. aurantiacum is not known to associate with conifers in Europe.

-North American populations have been recorded in coniferous and deciduous forests, though whether collections from coniferous forests are not L. vulpinum, instead, remains uncertain.
-In addition, L. aurantiacum may be absent altogether from North America, with collections from deciduous forests being attributed to other North American species L. insigne, and L. brunneum.
+North American populations have been recorded in coniferous and deciduous forests, though it is uncertain whether collections from coniferous forests are actually L. vulpinum.
+Additionally, collections from deciduous forests have been attributed to other North American species such as L. insigne and L. brunneum, so L. aurantiacum may be absent altogether from North America.

 Edibility

 This is a favorite species for eating and can be prepared as other edible boletes.
 Its flesh turns very dark on cooking.
 Like most members of the Boletaceae, these mushrooms are targeted by maggots.
 Due to a number of poisonings and the difficulty identifying species, Leccinum species are considered by some as possibly not safe to eat.
 This species also needs to be cooked well (not parboiled) or else it may cause vomiting or other negative effects.
 Some report gastrointestinal upset after eating this species.
 At least one death has been reported that was linked to consuming this species.